Facebook

 Foam

 Foam gutter guards are made from triangular blocks that slot into your gutters.
-They block debris but still allow water to flow through the pores of the foam.
-They’re super easy to install especially if you want to put them at an angle or in a corner.
+They block debris but still allow water to flow through the foam’s pores.
+They’re super easy to install, especially if you want to put them at an angle or in a corner.

-Another big plus is that they can’t be seen from the ground.
-Just keep in mind that these are expensive, costing the same — or more — as mesh or screen gutter guards.
+Customers appreciate that they can’t be seen from the ground.
+Keep in mind that these are expensive, costing the same — or more — as mesh or screen gutter guards.

 Pros